yorikvanhavre/FreeCAD-manual/working_with_freecad/traditional_modeling_the_csg_way.md

 Observe that the newly created object, called "Cut", still contains the two cubes we used as operands.
 In fact, the two cubes are still there in the document, they have merely been hidden and grouped under the Cut object in the tree.
 You can still see and select them by expanding the arrow next to the Cut object, and, if you wish, turn them visible again by right-clicking them or change any of their properties.
 (If you click on the grayed out object and duplicate it, you will duplicate hidden objects.
 Right clicking on an object will bring up a menu where you can Toggle Visibility.)

-Now might be a good time to save the work in a file, menu File -->Save As (filename) --> Save
+Now might be a good time to save the work in a file, menu File →Save As (filename) → Save

 * Now let's create the three other feet by duplicating our base cube 6 other times.
 Since it is still in the clipboard, you can simply paste (Ctrl+V) 6 times.
 (Don't be afraid, they are overlaying each other and we can edit them separately using their entry in the model tree.)
 Change their position as follows:
    * cube002: x: 0, y: 80cm